 Received records include: Date, inmate #, name, birth date, nativity, race, county of residence and any relevant remarks

-To search all of our databases, enter the words Ohio Girls' Industrial School in the search box of our Online Collections Catalog.
+To search for all materials we hold related to the Ohio Girls' Industrial School, please search our Online Collections Catalog below.